-SOUTHWEST FLORIDA WATER MANAGEMENT DISTRICT, A public corporation
+SOUTHWEST FLORIDA WATER

+MANAGEMENT DISTRICT, A public corporation

-Kelly S. Rice, Chair
+By: Kelly S. Rice, Chair

 ATTEST:

-By: \\\\\

-Rebecca Smith, Secretary

-Legal form Approved:
+Legal form Approved: By: Rebecca Smith, Secretary

 Office of General Counsel

+STATE OF FLORIDA COUNTY OF HERNANDO

 The foregoing instrument was acknowledged before me, by means of physical presence, this 27th day of July, 2021, by Kelly S. Rice, as Chairperson, and Rebecca Smith, as Secretary, of the Governing Board of the Southwest Florida Water Management District, a public corporation of the State of Florida, on behalf of the corporation, who are personally known to me.